Compositional Generalization from Learned Skills via CoT Training: A Theoretical and Structural Analysis for Reasoning: Systematic Generalization via a Two-Stage Circuit

 \section{Systematic Generalization via a Two-Stage Circuit}

-This section explores the impact of training with CoT.
-We first show that CoT significantly accelerates convergence and improves generalization compared to training without it (Section \ref{subsec:cot vs. nocot}), then examine the internal mechanisms of CoT training, focusing on a two-stage generalizing circuit (Section \ref{sec:circuit}).
+This section further illustrates the compositional generalization, with our experiments serving as empirical support for the aforementioned theoretical claims.
+We first show that CoT significantly accelerates convergence and improves generalization compared to training without it (Section \ref{subsec:cot vs. nocot}), then examine the internal mechanisms of CoT training, focusing on a two-stage compositional circuit (Section \ref{sec:circuit}).
 Next, we analyze the robustness of CoT training in the presence of erroneous reasoning steps (Section \ref{sec:noise}).
 Finally, we validate our findings on real-world datasets (Section \ref{sec:real}).